What is gastro oesophageal junction cancer?

 The gastro oesophageal junction is where your food pipe (oesophagus) joins your stomach.
 Cancer that starts here is called gastro oesophageal junction (GOJ) cancer.
 It might also be called oesophago gastric junctional cancer.

 Cancer is when abnormal cells start to divide and grow in an uncontrolled way.
-The cells can grow into surrounding tissues or organs, and may spread to other areas of the body.
+Over time the cells can grow into surrounding tissues Open a glossary item or organs, and may spread to other areas of the body.

 Diagram of the gastro oesophageal junction